ssk1328/mcmf/README.md

 - Result placement is stored in qap_sol_pg\<x\>.txt files to be read by mcmf solvers later
 - For example for p=2, qap_data_pg2.txt has the data and qap_sol_pg2.txt has the solved location info

 Shashank Gangrade
 High Performance Computing Lab

-EE, IITB
+Department of Electrical Engineering
+IIT Bombay